ZachWatkins/zachwatkins.github.io/articles/coding-without-typing-part-2/index.md

 [[toc]]

+Nothing in this article is medical advice.
+I am not a medical professional.
+If you're experiencing pain or discomfort, please consult a medical professional.

 ## Daily Routine

 Most mornings, I take a 15 minute walk while swinging my arms and opening and closing my hands.
 This relieves a lot of the stiffness and pain in my hands for most of the work day.
 I take Tylenol, fish oil, turmeric, and chondroitin supplements.
+My arthritis specialist said I must monitor my blood pressure and have blood tests done every 6 months to check whether the Tylenol is causing liver damage.

 ## Software